Grane Municipality: Name

-The municipality (originally the parish) is named after the old Grane farm ("Grane" 1661), since the first church was built there in 1860.
+The municipality (originally the parish) is named after the old Grane farm (spelled "Grane" in 1661), since the first Grane Church was built there in 1860.
 The name Grane is pronounced with a long a and short n, which is not palatalized.
 It is seemingly a simple and plain name, but many questions arise regarding both valid meanings for the word and the spoken forms it takes.
 The spoken form is most peculiar.
 It is distinct from other genuine old farm names in the area in that it is uninflected, with no definite form and consequently no distinct case (neither dative nor genitive).
 It is said short and crisp, regardless of what speech context it is found in.

 It seems to be a farm name with a grammatical form presuming a standard only found among farms cleared in the Middle Ages, and likely around the 12th century.
 But the Grane farm was not cleared before the mid-17th century and there is nothing to suggest a prior settlement.
 Thus we find a basic disparity without any easy explanation.
 Farm names sometimes follow environmental descriptions given in the vernacular of the time, but it is quite difficult to see what environmental aspect would yield the name form of "Grane" in the speech of the 17th century.

 One possible explanation is that those who cleared the farm around 1650 simply borrowed the name from another known place in the country.
-It is not doubtful that those who cleared the farm came from Åneset in Vefsn.
+It is not doubtful that those who cleared the farm came from Åneset in what is now Vefsn Municipality.
 But this does not preclude the notion that the name may have its roots elsewhere.
 Sagas say it stems from Jämtland (Sweden).
 In Nord-Trøndelag there are three settlements for which one finds the farm name "Gran" (of course pronounced without the final 'e').
-Outside the northern regions, the farm name is found only in Askvoll in Vestlandet.
+Outside the northern regions, the farm name is found only in Askvoll Municipality in Western Norway.
 The name of that farm is also written Grane, and the pronunciation ([gra:nə]) is exactly the same.
 But it is rather insensible that the name could have been borrowed from there.

-Therefore, if the name actually is a local development in the Old Norse speech forms of the Middle Ages—there was surely quite a significant farm settlement in the central valleys of Vefsn before the plague—it was unlikely to have been used as the name for a farm.
+Therefore, if the name actually is a local development in the Old Norse speech forms of the Middle Ages—there was surely quite a significant farm settlement in the central valleys of Vefsn before the Bubonic plague—it was unlikely to have been used as the name for a farm.
 Rather it would have had to have been so well entrenched in its ancient speech form that it held over from the times of pestilence and Black Death when settlers were reduced to meager numbers.
 This is possible, but still mere conjecture.